-- Disciplinary knowledge, practice and perspectives on developing literacy across the curriculum
+- Modules on disciplinary knowledge, practice and perspectives on developing literacy across the curriculum

 - Prevention and early intervention of literacy difficulties

-- Literacy leadership skills to support schools in developing effective and culturally responsive whole school approaches to literacy
+- Development of literacy leadership skills to support schools in developing effective and culturally responsive whole school approaches to literacy

 The Master of Education in Specific Learning Difficulties (Dyslexia) provides teachers with a high-quality level of professional knowledge and understanding, which enables them to teach students with dyslexia as well as carry out assessments for students who have a specific reading or writing difficulty and may have dyslexia.
 On completion of course requirements, students are also eligible for associate membership of the British Dyslexia Association (AMBDA).
 The programme addresses three core areas of knowledge and practice:

 - understanding the development of language and literacy learning